Literature / Saga of Recluce

 - It's also a method of limiting the number of Order Masters.
 Due to the balance of chaos and order, a concentration of one will cause a concentration of the other.
 By offering prospective Masters minimal guidance so they will instead pursue other crafts, the chance of a chaos concentration forming is reduced.

-- Of course, the so-called book is really just the disorganized ramblings of another exile who came home, who they decided was a genius without his consultation.
+- Of course, the so-called book is really just the disorganized ramblings of another exile who came home, whom they decided was a genius without his consultation.

 - Food Porn: Lavish detail is often given to the food served in the books.

-- Heroes Want Redheads: This, Red-Headed Hero, and Fiery Redhead figure prominently throughout the series; and are repeatedly played straight, inverted, subverted, and twisted around various ways that indicate a significant Author Appeal.
+- Heroes Want Redheads: This and Fiery Redhead figure prominently throughout the series; and are repeatedly played straight, inverted, subverted, and twisted around various ways that indicate a significant Author Appeal.

 - Through two of the three books he appears in, Justen continually insists that he is not a druid, even after having passed their magical trials to become one.
 He eventually capitulates and accepts the designation, though only with qualifications (a "sort of druid").